E-2 Visa Renewal and Extension | All You Need to Know

 Check out this guide on How to determine if an E-2 visa is suitable for you!

-One of the most common reasons why your renewal application may be denied is due to the marginality requirement.
-Marginality refers to the notion that is specific to an E-2 visa, which states that the business must be profitable beyond solely providing for the owner and their family.
+One of the most common reasons for E-2 Renewal denial is due to the marginality requirement.
+Marginality states that the business must be profitable beyond solely providing for the owner and their family.
 The U.S. government wants business immigrants to contribute to the economy, and one way to do so is by creating jobs.
 Especially when you have been running a business for 5 years, you must have been able to scale it enough to afford to employ several workers.

 This is the biggest reason why renewal applications get rejected – the lack of proof that they are beyond marginality.
 An experienced immigration attorney would be able to help you gather and provide enough evidence and supporting statements to satisfy this requirement.